MetaSys-LISBP/glucose_acetate_bioproduction/README.md

-# Interplay between glucose and acetate metabolisms in *Escherichia coli*
+# Exploiting acetate for glucose-based bioproduction in *Escherichia coli*

 ## Overview